mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/cloud-security.md

 Mendix offers encryption for data at rest and in transit for app environments out of the box.
 For more encryption control, Mendix supports the encryption of specific columns within application databases and makes it possible to encrypt uploaded files.

-For details on routing and network encryption, refer to section [3.1 How Is Data in Transit Secured?](#data-in-transit) above.
+For details on routing and network encryption, refer to the section [How Is Data in Transit Secured?](#data-in-transit) above.

 ## 4 What Kind of Logging & Audit Trails Are Provided in the Mendix Cloud?